You have no items in your shopping cart.

 Other Specialized Pipettes on the Market

-- Van Slyke Pipette: Invented by Donald Dexter Van Slyke, these pipettes are traditionally used in medical applications such as volumetric analyses
+- Van Slyke Pipette: Invented by Donald Dexter Van Slyke, these pipettes are traditionally used in medical applications such as volumetric analysis.

-- Pipetting Syringe: These devices are hand-held solutions that fill the multiple roles of graduated pipettes, burettes, and volumetric pipettes.
-Pipetting syringes are calibrated to the standardized ISO Grade A and are used in conjunction with thumb-operated pistons to handle viscous, volatile, and aqueous fluids; hydrocarbons; mixtures; and essential oils.
+- Pipetting Syringe: Hand-held devices that combine the functions of graduated pipettes, burettes, and volumetric pipettes.
+They are ISO Grade A calibrated and suitable for viscous, volatile, and aqueous fluids.

 Final Thoughts